manticoresoftware/manticoresearch/docs/getting-started/indexes.rst

     JOIN CLUSTER posts AT '192.168.1.101:9312'

-Now any queries that modify these indexes belong to cluster use cluster name ``posts:`` as prefix
+When running queries prepend the index name with the cluster name (``posts:``).

 .. code-block:: sql

     INSERT INTO posts:pq_title VALUES ( 3, 'test me' )

-And any queries that modify these indexes got replicated on all nodes in cluster.
+Now all such queries that modify indexes in the cluster are replicated to all nodes in the cluster.